 (R) Photo postcard, stamped but never mailed.
 Shows window details plus what looks like a livery barn in the background.

 1902 Carnegie grant: replaced.
 Somehow this building seems just right in the hometown of the Corn Palace.
 Now, it is known as the Carnegie Resource Center, and is said to hold Corn Palace memorabilia.
+The building also houses a genealogical collection.

 (L) Rotograph card, mailed in 1905.